waimea-cfitzsimmons/300dtd-assessment/Design.md

 ### Usability

-This is how easy to use and understand the website is without the end user needing to be told how to use it.

-If the website is too difficult to user or understand then the users might as well go back to using pen and paper meaning that the website will be pointless

-I will have to use very clear and obvious buttons and labels so the end users immediately know what they are doing.
-I will also have to keep the design and interface simple as not to overload the user with buttons and confuse them.
+Usability is one of the most important implications as it involves how well the website is able to be used and accessed by its intended end-users.
+Usability is a very broad category but it was very clearly defined into subcategories by Jakob Nielssns with his 10 heuristics.
+These heuristics are

+1: Visibility of System Status
+2: Match Between the System and the Real World
+3: User Control and Freedom
+4: Consistency and Standards
+5: Error Prevention
+6: Recognition Rather than Recall
+7: Flexibility and Efficiency of Use
+8: Aesthetic and Minimalist Design
+9: Help Users Recognize, Diagnose, and Recover from Errors
+10: Help and Documentation

+Since there is already an alternative to my website (going back to pen and paper) then if I do not make the website usable or make it too difficult to understand then there is no reasons for the end-users to user my website.

+I will have to make sure I follow Nielsens 10 heuristics most importantly:

 -------------------------------------------------